JessWYWong/AutoCategorizer/README.md

 ![The autocategorizer partitions feature space into regions, extracting sensitive regions, and maximizing the net significance over all regions.](imgs/iter_all.png)

-The algorithm uses SUM (xi-yi)^2/sigmai^2 to measure the statistical difference between the hypotheses.
-In the metric, xi is the amount expected in a bin according to the expected hypothesis, yi is the expected amount according to the null and sigmai is the size of an expected fluctuation according to the null (standard deviation).
-The sum is over all the bins in the histograms over all categories -- each category will have unique distributions for S+B and B, with the most significant categories having very different S+B and B distributions.

-The sum reduces to SUM Si^2/Bi, where Si is the difference between the null and the expected hypothesis, xi-yi=Si+Bi-Bi, and sigmai^2=Bi is the poissonian variance.
-SUM Si^2/Bi is a chi-squared variable, and maximizing this should minimize the expected p-value for the expected hypothesis.
-This metric is termed the Poisson Significance.
-Another metric based on the Asimov Significance is also available in the package.
-The decision tree chooses regions of feature space such that the difference between S+B and B is maximally different according to the metric which accounts for the global statistical difference.
+Maximizing the metric should minimize the expected p-value given the expected hypothesis.
+The metric should account for the combined likelihood over all categories.
+One metric in the package is the Poisson Significance, which is described in the pdf linked above.
+The Poisson Significance is derived from the combined log-likelihood by approximating each Poissonian contribution as a Gaussian.
+Another metric available in the autocategorizer package is based on the Asimov Significance, which does not make a Gaussian approximation.
+The decision tree chooses regions of feature space such that the difference between S+B and B is maximally different according to the chosen metric of global statistical difference.

 ## The Autocategorizer In Practice